-For citrate utilization test, Simmons citrate agar media is used that includes the following components:
+For citrate utilization test, Simmons citrate agar medium is used that includes the following components:

 Principle of Citrate Utilization Test

-First, sodium citrate hydrolyses by the aid of enzyme “Citrase lyase” into oxaloacetate and acetate.
-Then, oxaloacetate further decarboxylates by the enzyme “oxaloacetate decarboxylase” that converts it into pyruvate and carbon dioxide.
+First, an enzyme “Citrase lyase” catalyzes hydrolysis of sodium citrate into oxaloacetate and acetate.
+Then, an enzyme “oxaloacetate decarboxylase” causes decarboxylation of oxaloacetate into pyruvate and carbon dioxide.

-Compounds like sodium carbonate and ammonium hydroxide cause alkalinity of the media, which can be visualized by a colour change in the pH indicator bromothymol from green to blue colour due to change of pH from 6.9 to more than 7.5.
-In neutral pH, the colour of bromothymol indicator appears deep green coloured, but as the pH rises, it seems deep Prussian blue in colour.
+Compounds like sodium carbonate and ammonium hydroxide cause alkalinity in the media.
+As a result, the pH indicator (bromothymol) changes its colour from green to blue due to change of pH from 6.9 to more than 7.5.
+In neutral pH, the colour of bromothymol indicator appears deep green coloured, but seems deep prussian blue as the pH rises.

-A protocol for the citrate test includes the following steps:
+A protocol for the citrate utilization test includes the following steps:

 - Weigh the exact quantity of Simmons citrate agar in a weighing machine and add distilled water as per the need.

-- Autoclave the media to get rid of any contamination at 121 degrees C temperature for 15-20minutes.
+- Autoclave the media to get rid of any contamination at 121 degrees Celsius temperature for 15-20 minutes.

-- After pouring, keep the test tubes in a slightly inclined position to prepare a slant.
+- After pouring, keep the test tubes in a slightly inclined position to prepare slants.

-- After solidification, take the pure culture of an organism to be tested via a sterilized inoculating loop.
+- After solidification, take the test culture via a sterilized inoculating loop.

-- Streak inoculum over the inclined surface of slant and incubate it up to 24-48 hours at a temperature of 35 degrees Celsius.
+- Streak inoculum over the inclined surface of the prepared slants and incubate it up to 24-48 hours at a temperature of 35 degrees Celsius.

 - Observe the test tubes for any colour change in the media.

-Positive result: Confirms by the bacterial growth, and the colour change of media from green to deep Prussian blue colour.
+Positive result: Bacterial growth and the colour change in the media from green to deep Prussian blue.

 Examples: Salmonella sp, Klebsiella sp, Citrobacter sp, Proteus sp etc.

-Negative result: There will be no bacterial growth and no colour change in the media.
+Negative result: There will be no bacterial growth and no colour change in the test media.

 Examples: Escherichia sp, Yersinia sp, Shigella sp etc.